-At Drumlin Farm Community Preschool, where it can get quite cold, the director Jill Canelli uses several overlapping sets of guidelines to determine when it is too cold, windy or icy to go outside.

-If the temperature, with wind chill, is below 15 degrees Fahrenheit, for instance, the children have an indoor day.
-That guideline is based on an Iowa Department of Public Health publication, Ms. Canelli said.
-And if the local school district cancels because of snow, the preschool will usually close, too.
+At the Drumlin Farm Community Preschool in Massachusetts, where it can get quite cold, director Jill Canelli uses several overlapping sets of guidelines to determine when it's too cold, too windy or too icy to go outside.
+If the temperature, with wind chill, is below 15 degrees Fahrenheit, for instance, the kids have an indoor day.
+That guideline is based on an Iowa Department of Public Health publication, Canelli said.
+And if the local school district cancels on account of snow, the preschool will usually close too.

-"Safety is first," she said, adding that parents have asked why their children weren't outside on a given day and she's had to explain lowa's safe-temperature guidelines to them.
+"Safety is first," she said, adding that parents have asked why their children weren't outside on a given day and she's had to explain Iowa's safe temperature guidelines to them.
 "Children can't learn if they're not safe."

 Safety notwithstanding, Deborah Stipek, an education professor at Stanford University who studies early education, is not a booster of the outdoor preschool model.
-"I have a feeling that this is a flash-in-the-pan idea." she said.
+"I have a feeling that this is a flash-in-the-pan idea," she said.

-Professor Stipek pointed out that excellent natural materials can be provided to children indoors and that setting times when they can freely choose between activities like blocks, art projects and dress-up allows for plenty of self-determined "adventures."
+Stipek pointed out that excellent natural materials can be provided to children indoors and that setting times when children can freely choose between activities like blocks, art projects and dress-up allows for plenty of self-determined "adventures."
 And while she is a strong believer in the benefits children get by spending time outside, she is skeptical of the idea that spending the whole day outside is necessarily better.

-"I don't see benefit of being outdoors doing the same activity as you'd be doing indoors," Professor Stipek said.
+"I don't see benefit of being outdoors doing the same activity as you'd be doing indoors," Stipek said.

-But for the administrators of Fiddleheads, the benefit of children doing the same thing outdoors that they could have done indoors is as clear as a babbling brook.
+But for the administrators of Fiddleheads, the benefit of children doing the same thing outdoors that they could have done indoors is clear as a babbling brook.

-"When I taught indoors, every material had a learning goal," Ms. Harrington said of the various items she would put out for her students to play with when she was a Montessori preschool teacher.
+"When I taught indoors every material had a learning goal," Harrington said of the various items she would put out for her students to play with when she was a Montessori preschool teacher.
 "Here, the entire classroom is a material.
 Certainly, the materials we set out are that way, but this classroom has so much more to offer."

-Though there is plenty of evidence that playing outside lowers the risk of obesity, improves balance and agility, calms high-energy children, reduces stress, improves self-regulation, aids healing and soothes the soul, little research specifically on outdoor preschools has been conducted in the United States.
-(There is more in Scandinavia, where they are popular.)
+Though there is plenty of evidence that playing outside lowers the risk of obesity, improves balance and agility, calms high-energy children, reduces stress, improves self-regulation, aids healing and soothes the soul, little research specifically on outdoor preschools has been conducted in the U.S. (There is more in Scandinavia, where they are very popular.)

-Ms. Harrington and Ms. Heller hope to help change this by opening their school to researchers.
+Harrington and Heller hope to help change this by opening their school to researchers.
 The first study, set to start in January, will look at how much children in outdoor schools move compared to children at home or in traditional preschools.
-The lead researcher is Dr. Pooja Tandon, a pediatrician at the University of Washington Seattle Children's Research Institute
+The lead researcher is Dr. Pooja Tandon, a pediatrician at the University of Washington's Seattle Children's Research Institute.

-Most nature preschools are private; tuition at Fiddelheads is \$760 a month.
-But some programs, like the Chippewa Nature Center in Michigan, have begun to work with their school districts.
+Most nature preschools are private; tuition at Fiddelheads is \$760 per month for five days of four-hour classes.
+But some programs, like the Chippewa Nature Center in Michigan, have begun to work with their local school districts.
 Students in the nearby Bullock Creek School District can now attend "nature kindergarten" and even "nature first grade" at their regular public elementary school.
 And a few city schools have even taken up the forest school mantra.
 Students at the Brooklyn New School in the Carroll Gardens neighborhood of Brooklyn now spend every Wednesday outside in nearby Prospect Park (as long as it's not raining).